A Convenient Infinite Dimensional Framework for Generative Adversarial Learning: Introduction

+While this article is motivated by generative adversarial learning, our results on the existence of generators might be of independent interest in the fields of copula theory \cite{joe2014dependence}, normalizing flows \cite{dinh2014nice,kobyzev2020normalizing} or optimal transport \cite{brenier1991polar,villani2009optimal}. {}

-\textbf{Outline. }This paper is organized as follows: In Section~\ref{Sec: prelim} we state some helpful notions of probability theory and functional analysis including H\"{o}lder spaces.
-Thereafter in Section~\ref{Sec: Gener_and_Discr}, we introduce the hypothesis class of $k$-times $\alpha$-H\"{o}lder differentiable generators with the properties outlined above and prove that if the 'true' data generating process has a nonnegative $C^{k,\alpha}$-density function, the optimal generator given by the Rosenblatt transformation is contained in the hypothesis space.
+\textbf{Outline. }This paper is organized as follows: In Section~\ref{sec:outl_glearn} we introduce the framework of adversarial learning \cite{Goodfellow14} and review the connection of its loss function to the Jensen-Shannon divergence.
+We then make use of the latter to state a decomposition of the estimation error.
+Thereafter in Section~\ref{Sec:Gener_and_Discr}, first state our assumptions on the target measure, before we introduce the hypothesis class of $k$-times $\alpha$-H\"{o}lder differentiable generators with the properties outlined above and prove that if the `true' data generating process has a nonnegative $C^{k,\alpha}$-density function, the optimal generator given by the Rosenblatt transformation is contained in the hypothesis space.
 Furthermore, we introduce the consistent class of discriminators that also contains the optimal one.
-In Section \ref{sec:conv_emperical_loss} we prove the uniform convergence of the empirical loss to its expected value, which implies that the sampling error vanishes in the limit.
-We also prove the convergence of the probability distribution generated by the empirical risk minimizer in the min-max problem from the adversarial learning setting, to the data generating distribution in Jensen-Shannon divergence.
-Under stronger regularity assumptions on the 'true' density, we give explicit rate estimates based on covering numbers for the embedding of the hypothesis space into $L^{\infty}\left([0,1]^{d}\right)$ in Section \ref{sec:quantitative}, which is used to eliminate certain regularity assumptions.
+Furthermore, we prove the uniform convergence of the empirical loss to its expected value, which implies that the sampling error vanishes in the limit.
+We also prove the convergence of the probability distribution, generated by the empirical risk minimizer in the min-max problem from the adversarial learning setting, to the data generating distribution in Jensen-Shannon divergence.
+Under stronger regularity assumptions on the `true' density, in Section \ref{sec:quantitative} we give explicit rate estimates based on covering numbers for the embedding of the hypothesis space into $L^{\infty}\left([0,1]^{d}\right)$, which is used to eliminate certain regularity assumptions.
 We give a summary and outline future research directions in the final Section \ref{sec:CO}.
+Technical results on the analysis of H\"{o}lder spaces can be found in Appendix \ref{app:A}, whereas Appendix \ref{app:B} collects some inequalities from high dimensional probability theory for the convenience of the reader.